Family of elderly man beaten to death with traffic cone blindsided by teen suspect posting bail: 'I lost it'

 James Lambert, 73, was walking on the 2100 block of Cecil B. Moore Avenue on June 24 around 3 a.m. when he was attacked and fatally beaten by a group of teens, according to police.

-Richard Jones was one of several teens charged in the deadly beating and prosecutors set his bail at $750k.
+Richard Jones was one of several teens charged in the deadly beating and his bail was set at $750k.

 Nearly five months after the attack on Lambert, court records reviewed by FOX 29's Kelly Rule shows an organization called the Movement Alliance Project helped Jones post bail in November.